 This practice is considered somewhat unethical in the world of breeding Great Danes.
 It happens similarly in other dog breeds, however, and unique colors remain popular.

-Dog owners should ask a lot of questions before choosing a breeder for their Great Dane puppy and verify the pedigrees and health testing results (heart, hips, eyes, thyroid) of the dogs being bred.
+Dog owners should ask many questions before choosing a breeder for their Great Dane puppy and verify the pedigrees and health testing results (heart, hips, eyes, thyroid) of the dogs being bred.

 When you are looking to purchase a Great Dane puppy, health and structure should be considered before color.